How to answer “Why do you deserve this scholarship?” essay prompt (with examples!)

 “The scholarship award will only push me further towards my Accounting degree and my dreams of one day having a successful career as an Accountant. […] Five years from now I see myself employed at a large local firm, crunching numbers, evaluating,and solving certain financial matters.
 I just feel blessed that I am given the opportunity to be awarded a scholarship to help fulfill my dream and I will prove that I do have what it takes to not only be a successful student, but an outstanding accountant.”

-What about the “Why are you applying for this scholarship” question?
-Is it the same?
+Variant: “Why are you applying for this scholarship?”